dilner1/Hangman/README.md

 ## Validator Testing

+E712	208	39	comparison to True should be 'if cond is True:' or 'if cond:'
+E712	211	38	comparison to False should be 'if cond is False:' or 'if not cond:'

 ## bugs
 Problem: When guessing a letter lives would be taken off depending on number of letters in word.
 This would happen even if one letter was guessed correctly \
 Cause: Was checking each letter in word if it matched with the guess using 'for letter in word: if guess == letter:' \